SuperShadowPlay/SuperShadowPlay/README.md

 I also have several projects that don't have a web home:

-- **[Fusion Fighters](https://dougisdoug.itch.io/fusion-fighters)** - A 2D party-style fighter made in [Unity](https://unity.com/) that has you progressively customizing your character over each new round
+- **[Fusion Fighters](https://dougisdoug.itch.io/fusion-fighters)** - A 2D party-style fighter made in [Unity](https://unity.com/) that has you progressively customizing your character over each new round - available on itch.io for free!
 - **[OpenValve](https://github.com/SuperShadowPlay/OpenValve)** - A [Steam](https://store.steampowered.com/) game recommendation system made in Python using Flask and a MySQL database
 - **[SudokuSolver](https://github.com/SuperShadowPlay/SudokuSolver)** - A custom-built sudoku puzzle solving algorithm

+## Fun Facts

+- I help run my school's Linux User Group
+- I have a 1st degree blackbelt in Taekwondo
+- I'm an avid [Washington Capitals](https://www.nhl.com/capitals/) fan!

 <!---
+Maybe do this later?
+I feel like the main content is already long enough.
 ## Tech Stack

 **Languages:**